Homewise apples-to-apples quote comparison

 One scope, every contractor

 The same scope goes out to every contractor, so you stop repeating yourself on the phone and everyone quotes the exact same job.
+That only works if you believe the scope you are sending, which is where the first version failed.

 A match you can trust, not a list to sort